Dichroism from Chiral Thermoelectric Probes: Generalized Sum Rules for Orbital and Heat Magnetizations: Thermoelectric dichroism and spectral sum rules from integrated differential rates

 To illustrate these relations and their physical content, we now turn to a concrete example.
 We consider the Haldane model~\cite{haldane1988model,asteria2019measuring}, a paradigmatic Chern insulator defined on a honeycomb lattice with a sublattice potential offset $\Delta_{AB}$, real nearest-neighbor hopping $t_1$, and complex next-nearest-neighbor hopping $t_2 e^{\pm i \varphi}$ that breaks time-reversal-symmetry without net magnetic flux.
 Using this model, we compute the frequency-resolved excitation rates $\Gamma^{\pm,xy}_{\alpha\beta}(\omega)$ and the corresponding differential rates $\Delta\Gamma^{xy}_{\alpha\beta}(\omega)$ for the three chiral drives ($ee$, $eQ$, and $QQ$).

 Figure~\ref{rates_PBC} summarizes the results.
 Panels $(a)$-$(c)$ show the Hall conductivity $\sigma^{yx}$, the orbital magnetization $\mathcal{M}_z$, and the heat magnetization $\mathcal{M}_z^{Q}$ as a function of the chemical potential $\mu$.
 Within the gapped (gray-shaded) region, the Hall conductivity remains topologically quantized according to the Chern number $C_z\!=\!1$, the orbital magnetization grows linearly with $\mu$ in accordance with the St\v{r}eda relation~\cite{Auerbach2024}, $\partial \mathcal{M}_z/\partial \mu \!=\!\partial n/\partial B_z\!=\!C_z e/hc$, and the heat magnetization varies quadratically with $\mu$.
+The quadratic dependence of $\mathcal{M}^Q_z$ inside the gap is also fixed by the Chern number of the occupied bands, since $\partial^2 \mathcal{M}^Q_z/\partial \mu^2= (2c/e)\partial \mathcal{M}_z/\partial \mu=2C_z/h$, as obtained by Eqs.~\eqref{M_def} and~\eqref{MQ_def}.
 Panels $(d)$-$(f)$ show the corresponding frequency-resolved rates for the three chiral drives, as calculated for a system with periodic boundary conditions.
 The integrated values of the differential rates (boxed insets) match the corresponding ground-state properties extracted in panels $(a)$-$(c)$, thereby illustrating the applicability of our approach.